| | |

-US Marine Corps’ New Satellite Commun.
-System (MUOS), Exceeding Performance Expectations
+US Marine Corps’ New Satellite Communication System (MUOS), Exceeding Performance Expectations

-US Marine Corps’ Systems Command has updated what it called the tactical satellite system that provides increased communication for soldiers on the battlefield.
+US Marine Corps’ Systems Command has updated what it called the new satellite communication system or tactical satellite system that provides increased communication for soldiers on the battlefield.

 Follow us on Google News to get the latest defense news and analysis